Laser Hair Removal Geelong

 Using the optimum medical grade laser for your skin and hair type is important.
 Cheap lasers or IPL’s from China do not work as well as expensive medical grade lasers from regulated markets such as the USA.
 Regular servicing is critical to having lasers operating at optimal specifications.

 Having the treatment performed by an experienced and well trained laser practitioner is also very important.
 Even if a medical grade laser is being used, it needs someone well trained in its use to have it perform optimally for maximal effectiveness and to use it safely for minimal side effects.
 Always enquire about qualifications and experience with all laser and cosmetic procedures.
-At the Geelong Laser Medical Centre we have been using medical grade lasers for over 20 years.
+At the Geelong Veins, Skin and Laser we have been using medical grade lasers for over 20 years.

 What are reasonable expectations?

 It is important to have realistic expectations regarding laser hair removal as results can be variable, both between people and in the same person on different areas of the body.
-At your initial consultation at the Geelong Laser Medical Centre a full assessment will be made and a realistic expectation of likely results both in the short term and long term will be given.
+At your initial consultation at the Geelong Veins, Skin and Laser a full assessment will be made and a realistic expectation of likely results both in the short term and long term will be given.

 As a general guide the majority of patients have a significant reduction in their hair growth in the treated areas within 4-6 treatments.
 For areas that we expect will do very well such as underarm, bikini line and chest areas we expect a progressive reduction in both the thickness and number of hairs with each session.
 If a progressive reduction in your hair growth is not occurring then the choice of laser and power settings would be reevaluated.
 You should not have to wait for a large series of treatments before seeing results.